tenta-browser/chromium-crosswalk/mojo/public/tools/bindings/README.md

 struct definition (*i.e*., existing fields must not change **ordinal value**) with the `MinVersion` attribute set to a number greater than any previous existing versions.

+*** note
+**NOTE:** do not change existing fields in versioned structs, as this is not backwards-compatible.
+Instead, rename the old field to make its deprecation clear and add a new field with the new version number.
+***

 **Ordinal value** refers to the relative positional layout of a struct's fields (and an interface's methods) when encoded in a message.
 Implicitly, ordinal